 Finally, we use third party software to monitor all parts of our infrastructure including server response times for all layers of our application (web, search, caching, etc), disk space, memory utilization, application performance, third party service response times, and application generated errors.
-For errors that may occur within our application code, we also leverage a locally maintained instance of Sentry to aggregate further information and stack traces which alert our engineers in real-time.
+For errors that may occur within our application code, we also leverage Rollbar to aggregate further information and stack traces which alert our engineers in real-time.

 - All customer data is stored in the United States.

 - Customer data is stored in multi-tenant datastores, we do not have individual datastores for each customer.
 However strict privacy controls exist in our application code to ensure data privacy and prevent one customer from accessing another customer’s data.